Apple AirPods Max over-ear headphones are official (and very expensive)

 Well, it's official.
 Apple has unveiled its first pair of over-ear headphones.
-The Apple AirPods Max (as they're called; not the highly rumoured 'AirPods Studio' we expected) are wireless headphones that cost – wait for it – £549 ($549).
+The Apple AirPods Max (as they're called; not the highly rumoured 'AirPods Studio' we expected) are wireless headphones that cost – wait for it – £549 ($549, AU$899).
 Sadly, that is not a typo.

-As you'd reasonably expect for their rather lofty price, the AirPods Max combine wireless connectivity with active noise-cancellation and Apple's H1 chip.
+As you'd reasonably expect for their rather lofty price, the AirPods Max combine wireless connectivity with active noise-cancellation and Apple's H1 chip (two H1 chips, in fact).
 Adaptive EQ and spatial audio technologies are thrown into the mix too.

 Apple has designed its own 40mm dynamic driver for the AirPods Max, promising "rich, deep bass, accurate mid-ranges, and crisp, clean high-frequency extension".
 Apple claims that their neodymium ring magnet motor maintains total harmonic distortion of less than one per cent across the frequency range – even at maximum volume.
 That's quite the claim.